 Join us on TraveLibro to follow along on our complete Croatia travel guide.

-Four Gates of Diocletian’s Palace
+14. Visit the Four Gates of Diocletian’s Palace

 On your quest to explore the Diocletian’s palace, you are bound to enter it through one of the four gates all named after four different metals: